-Breach management would include discussion with the client's audit committee regarding the nature of the breach, an evaluation of the impact of the breach on the independence of the member firm and the need for safeguards to maintain objectivity.
+Breach management would include an evaluation of the impact of the breach on the independence of the firm and the engagement team and the need for actions and safeguards to maintain objectivity.
+Any breach of an external independence standard is also discussed with the client's audit committee, and/or governing body.

 Although our experience tells us that most breaches are minor and attributable to an oversight, all breaches are taken seriously and investigated as appropriate.
 The investigations of any identified breaches of independence policies also serve to identify the need for improvements in our systems and processes and for additional guidance and training.